sandhyaparna/Data-Science/Natural Language Processing/Approach.md

 ###### FastText

+### Visualizing Features
+In order to see whether our embeddings/features are capturing information that is relevant to our problem , it is a good idea to visualize them and see if the classes look well separated.
+Since vocabularies are usually very large and visualizing data in 20,000 dimensions is impossible, techniques like PCA will help project the data down to two dimensions.
+And is then plotted.
+2 features on X & Y-axis and target is colour coded

 ### Evaluation
 ##### BLEU (Bilingual Evaluation Understudy)
 It is mostly used to measure the quality of machine translation with respect to the human translation.
 It uses a modified form of precision metric. <br/>